Offerings

 This glazed pig mingqi was one of many items made for a tomb to placate the spirit of the deceased and assure the soul’s access to the things enjoyed when alive.
 This animal mingqi confirms the importance of pigs as a food source and of raising livestock in Han China.
 An alert animal whose stocky body is typical, it’s dark lead green glaze and damp tomb created a chemical reaction over centuries making it a lustrous, iridescent green impossible to copy that is highly valued in China and by collectors.
 In very good condition, it has expected glaze losses, minor abrasions and cracks due to its age and long tomb burial.

-This lovely carving of a beautiful young woman represents an attendant that would have been housed on a home altar or shrine to accompany an enlightened Buddhist or Taoist figure at whom she modestly gazes.
-Her hands, covered by a draped ritual cloth, hold offerings and the swirling ribbon implying her power, weightlessness or being in the heavens.
-This truly elegant and forceful statue with winding ribbons reflect the auspicious phrase “May longevity bring blessings.”
-Its lustrous patina attained over centuries adds to its depth, softness and grace which enhance the energy in any space it occupies.
+This lovely carving of a beautiful young woman represents an attendant that would have been housed in a wealthy home or a community shrine to accompany an enlightened Buddhist or Taoist figure at whom she modestly gazes.
+Her hands, covered by a draped ritual cloth, extend to hold offerings and the swirling ribbon implies her power, weightlessness or being in the heavens.
+This truly elegant and forceful statue has winding ribbons reflecting the auspicious phrase “May longevity bring blessings.”
+Its lustrous patina adds to its depth, softness and grace which enhance the energy in any space it occupies.

 Add to cartLoading Done